yohset95/Coursera_MLRegression/README.md

 Lasso Regression | 5010.349536 | 0.951450

-* In summary, Lasso Regression has been chosen to be the best linear regression model to predict flight ticket price because it has the lowest RMSE and highest R2 Score.
+* In summary, Lasso Regression has been chosen to be the best linear regression model to predict flight ticket price because it has the lowest RMSE and highest R2 Score
-* For future predicitons, Lasso will be saved in a pickle form which is ready to be deployed.
+* For future predicitons, Lasso will be saved in a pickle form which is ready to be deployed

 # Get Insights from the Selected Model
-* Length of features (with Polynomial Features, not Lasso) is 741 features.
+* Length of features (with Polynomial Features, not Lasso) is 741 features
-* Length of features after Feature Selection in Lasso is 197.
+* Length of features after Feature Selection in Lasso is 197 features
-* I have many redundant features through polynomial features which is automatically removed by Lasso for better prediction results.
+* I have many redundant features through polynomial features which is automatically removed by Lasso for better prediction results
-* I also plot Top 10 Feature Importances for Flight Ticket Price Prediction: </br>
+* I also plot our Top 10 Feature Importances for Flight Ticket Price Prediction: </br>
 ![](https://drive.google.com/uc?export=view&id=1eyT8VhyViYrd-Meq183bojp_E5ubrIp5) </br>
 * Business Class has been the most important feature in Lasso's prediction because it is a special class which exists only in Air India and Vistara.
-The chosen class determines the ticket prices in prediction.
+The chosen class determines the ticket prices in prediction
 * Duration is important to determine the ticket price.
-Therefore, customer should consider the overall amount of time it takes to travel between cities before ordering flight tickets.
+Therefore, customer should consider the overall amount of time it takes to travel between cities before ordering flight tickets

+# Summary of Findings and Suggestions

+* If passengers want cheaper tickets, they should buy around 25-30 days before departure.
+Buying tickets 1-2 days before departure is only for emergency
+* The best departure for cheaper tickets occures when passengers choose Late Night or Early Morning as departure and arrival time
+* Bangalore, Chennai, and Kolkata are the top 3 highest ticket price
+* Delhi and Hyderabad are considered as top 2 lowest ticket price
+* If passengers want to try business class in a cheaper mode, then they should choose Air India.
+But, if passengers choose the most likable business class with best facilities (and higher ticket price absolutely), they may choose Vistara
+* If passengers want cheaper ticket, they should choose flight higher duration between cities.
+The more less duration between cities, the higher ticket price should be
+* The standard linear regression model is severely under performing on low and high valued tickets, while the polynomial and ridge models are smoothly fit across the entire range of ticket prices.
+* Lasso regression with alpha between 0 and 1 has been the best alpha for modelling by searching from hyperparameter tuning (GridSearch)
+* Lasso regression tends to remove more features in using the polynomial features
+* Showing the list of features the model believes are the most important in predicting the ticket price to give insights

 For coding implementation, the `.ipynb` file is available to read and download in this repository. </br>